GUntracht/OCTAVA/README.md

 Magnifying glasses: allow the user to zoom in and out Home icon: returns the plot to the orginal scaling and position cenetered around the image or data

+********************************************
+Rights and Permisisons

+OCTAVA employs the following existing software packages

+1. ImageJ (pulblicly available)
+ ImageJ (http://rsb.info.nih.gov/ij/) is a public domain Java image processing program inspired by NIH Image for the Macintosh.
+It runs, either as an online applet or as a downloadable application, on any computer with a Java 1.1 or later virtual machine.
+Downloadable distributions are available for Windows, Mac OS, Mac OS X and Linux.
+The author, Wayne Rasband (wayne@codon.nih.gov), is at the Research Services Branch, National Institute of Mental Health, Bethesda, Maryland, USA.

+2. Angiogenesis analyzer in ImageJ
+Written by Gilles Carpentier, 2008.
+The macro is available at http://rsb.info.nih.gov/ij/macros/toolsets/Dot%20Blot%20Analyzer.txt and more information can be found at http://image.bio.methods.free.fr/dotblot.html).

+3. ImageJ-MATLAB package
+Freely available extension to ImageJ2 (http://imagej.net/Downloads).
+Installation and use instructions available at http://imagej.net/MATLAB_Scripting.
+Tested with ImageJ 2.0.0-rc-54, Java 1.8.0_66 and MATLAB R2015b.
+More information is available at https://doi.org/10.1093/bioinformatics/btw681.